PaulamiB-git/PaulamiB-git/README.md

 measurable business and societal impact.

 My research interests center on:
+- Data Engineering and Data Architecture in Actuarial and Insurance Systems
 - Predictive risk modeling in healthcare
 - AI-driven optimization for cost and outcome improvement
 - Scalable data architectures for responsible AI systems